 Europe

-Based on EU directives, Mazda Motor Europe GmbH provides dismantling manuals to recycling contractors when introducing new models and has established a network to collect used vehicles from their final owners free of charge in cooperation with local distributors.
+Based on European Union directives, European regional headquarters Mazda Motor Europe GmbH provides dismantling manuals to recycling contractors when introducing new models and has established a network to collect used vehicles from their final owners free of charge in cooperation with local distributors.

 China